 - If you have completed all of the exam's questions and there is nothing else for you to do, it is the second scenario in which the test can conclude.

 - As you complete the test, the computer examines your responses to evaluate how well you have the necessary skills to pass.
-The exam stops when the computer determines that you're either or below that level with a 95 per cent certainty.
+The exam stops when the computer determines you're below that level with a 95 per cent certainty.

 The Passing Standard